clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 !!! question "Question 4"
 	:question:
 	Figure out which flag to use in samtools view to count the number of reads in the file.
 What is the number of reads in sample_C.bam?

+:question:
+Have a look at the FLAG field and pick out a number.
+Check the bitwise flags on [wikipedia](https://en.wikipedia.org/wiki/SAM_(file_format)#Bitwise_flags) to calculate what this number is encoding.

+??? info
+	Tou can check if your calculations were correct and to have a look at some other numbers using this [website](https://broadinstitute.github.io/picard/explain-flags.html)

 ### IGV - Integrative Genomics Viewer